mpv-player/mpv/DOCS/man/input.rst

     restart playback.
 The number of the first edition is 0.

     For Matroska files, this is the edition.
 For DVD/Blu-ray, this is the title.
+    For MPEG-TS and HLS, this maps to the underlying program/variant.

     This strictly returns the user-set option or property value, and the ``current-edition`` property returns the runtime selected edition (this